jhasumankumar/metrics_cache/README.md

 - 7. Spring Boot Actuator

-It creates write behind cache and stores in DB from both Coherence and Hazalcast cache store.
+This application creates write behind cache and stores in DB from both Coherence and Hazalcast cache store.
 You can say it's wrong as same data is inserted twice but it's just a learning project

 # Create Coherence cache factory use -